 Natural ponds and man-made ponds designed and built to attract and sustain wildlife should not be cleaned to often and never completely cleaned out at all.
 It can take years to develop a balanced ecosystem and just a day to destroy it.
 It's a fine balance between cleaning a pond and ruining it.

 Equipment you will need to clean a pond.

 Things to do in autumn and winter.

 Looking after garden ponds in winter.

-It is important to keep your pond from freezing over, if the surface remains frozen for more than a few days it causes a buildup of gases and the oxygen levels to drop, killing your pond-life and fish.
-A frozen pond will also cut of the supply of drinking water for birds and other garden wildlife.
+It is important to keep your pond from freezing over.
+If the surface remains frozen for more than a few days it causes a build-up of gases and the oxygen levels to drop, killing your pond-life and fish.
+A frozen pond will also cut of the supply of drinking water for birds and other wildlife.

 if you have a pump leave it on, the water movement will help keep an area free of ice and circulate the water helping keep up oxygen levels.